Remedy Drive: History

+Early independent releases (1995–2007)

+The band was formed in 1995 under the name The Aslan Band, and independently released their first album in 1998, titled Remedy.
+They changed their band name to Remedy, and released their second independent album in 1999, titled Remedy (The Blue One), which was followed by a third independent album, released in 2001, titled Remedy (The Red One).
+In 2003, the band released an independent album titled Remedy: A Live Album, which featured live versions of 13 of the band's previously released songs.
+In 2004, they released an independent album titled Magnify.
+The band changed their name to Remedy Drive, and released their fifth independent album, titled Rip Open the Skies.

-Daylight is Coming
+Daylight is Coming (2008–2010)

 The band signed on with Word Records in early 2008 after being an independent band for nearly ten years.
 Their first non-independent studio album, Daylight is Coming, was released on August 26, 2008, on Word Records.
 The album was produced by Ian Eskelin.
 Remedy Drive's first official single "Daylight" was released to Christian CHR radio stations on May 23, 2008.
-Lead singer David Zach said about the song: "In Lord of the Rings, Gandalf said, ‘At dawn, look to the East’, and that's the message we’re offering here: even in the most desperate times, each new day provides a glimmer of hope."
+Lead singer David Zach said about the song: "In Lord of the Rings, Gandalf said, ‘At dawn, look to the East’, and that's the message we're offering here: even in the most desperate times, each new day provides a glimmer of hope."
 On March 30, 2010, an Expanded Edition with three additional songs, and an EP with those three songs along with two remixes were released.

-The Remedy Drive song "Hope" was used for the Vancouver Olympic Games commercial in 2009 - 2010.
+The Remedy Drive song "Hope" was used for the Vancouver Olympic Games commercial in 2009–2010.
 In early 2010, Remedy Drive's official website said that the band was creating new songs for an upcoming project, possibly a second album for Word Records.
 In 2010, Remedy Drive toured with the Rock and Worship Roadshow with artists such as David Crowder Band, MercyMe, Family Force 5, Fee, and Sidewalk Prophets.

-Light Makes A Way EP
+Light Makes A Way EP (2011)

 On May 2, 2011, a five-song EP was released entitled Light Makes A Way.

-Resuscitate
+Resuscitate (2012–2013)

 Remedy Drive signed with Centricity Music, and began working on their seventh studio album, entitled Resuscitate, which was released on September 18, 2012.
 On June 19, 2012, the band released their first single off the album, "Better Than Life," along with a lyric music video.
-The album has had good reviews so far.
 The title song "Resuscitate" spent significant time at the top of Christian rock charts.
+In 2013, Remedy Drive released a follow-up album through Centricity Music, titled Resuscitate: Acoustic Sessions, which featured acoustic versions of the original album's 10 songs.